Are campus or classroom tours available?

-Individual guided tours of most exhibitions are available on request and based on availability; please inquire at the admissions desk.
-MoCNA offers guided and unguided group tours for educational, traveler and corporate groups; group tours must be arranged at least two weeks prior to arrival.
-Please call (505) 428-5907 or e-maill email@example.com arrange your group tour.
+MoCNA offers guided and unguided group tours for educational, traveler, and corporate groups—group tours must be arranged at least two weeks prior to arrival.
+Please call (505) 428-5904 or email firstname.lastname@example.org to arrange your group tour.

 How do I book a group visit or tour?

 Please make arrangements at least two weeks in advance.
 Call (505) 428-5904 or email email@example.com.